-So how do you estimate the hop length of your rabbit?
+How do you estimate the hop length of your rabbit?
 Measure the full length of your rabbit when they are sprawled out on the floor.
 For an average sized, five pound rabbit, this will probably be somewhere around one and a half feet.
-So for an average sized rabbit you want to have an enclosure that is at least 4ft long by 2ft wide by 2 ft tall.
+For an average sized rabbit you want to have an enclosure that is at least 4ft long by 2ft wide by 2 ft tall.

 It’s okay, don’t panic!
 I made this same mistake too.
 Your rabbit might already be attached to the cage they have, so moving to a completely new enclosure could be a little stressful for both of you.
 The best solution is to get a rabbit playpen and attach it to the outside of the cage.
-This will give your rabbit the necessary space to be a happy and healthy bunny all day long!
+This will instantly increase the space your rabbit has and help them be a happy and healthy bunny all day long!

 What if I have more than one rabbit?

 Believe it or not, you don’t need a significantly bigger space for two rabbits.
 If you give them an enclosure that is big enough for the larger of the two rabbits, they’ll still have plenty of space to play without bumping into each other.
 When you’re introducing a smaller rabbit into the home, then you can stick with the same setup you already have, but if you’re bringing home a second larger rabbit, make sure to increase the size of the enclosure appropriately.